· − · · − About OnlineMorseCode

 Our Mission

-Morse code is 185 years old and still actively used worldwide — by ham radio operators for CW communication, by pilots who read VOR navigation beacon identifiers, by people with disabilities who use Morse as an accessibility input method, and by millions of curious people who want to encode their name, a loved one's name, or a meaningful phrase.
+Morse code is 185 years old and still actively used worldwide — by ham radio operators for CW communication, by pilots reading VOR navigation beacon identifiers, by people with disabilities using Morse as an accessibility input method, and by millions of curious people encoding personal names and meaningful phrases.

-Our mission is simple: make Morse code accessible to everyone, in every language, for free.
-We believe tools that preserve and teach this piece of human communication history should be freely available without paywalls, subscriptions, or data harvesting.
+Our mission: make Morse code accessible to everyone, in every language, for free.
+Tools that preserve this piece of human communication history should be freely available without paywalls, subscriptions, or data harvesting.

 What Makes Us Different